FAQ for Externs

 How many Veterinarians/Staff Members?

-We currently have 4 full time veterinarians and hope to increase that number to 5-6 over the next few years.
-We have 3 locations within 40 miles of each other that our doctors rotate between.
+We currently have 6 full time doctors.
+We have 2 locations within 40 miles of each other that our doctors rotate between.
 Our general staff typically consists of 15-18 employees, all of which are trained both as receptionists and technicians.
 We are very proud that every staff member completes an extensive 8-week training program.
 This ensures that our culture of excellence is maintained and allows us to operate effectively We also have a full-time groomer at our Taylorville location.

 How do I apply?